maxdiluca/massimilianodiluca/content/home/funding.md

 certificate_url = ""
 date_start = "2025-07-25"
 date_end = "2027-07-24"
-description = """Role: PI.
-Purpose and outcome: open resource and analysis of XR text entry techniques, connected to the CHI 2025 TEXT paper."""
+description = """PI for an open resource and analysis of XR text entry techniques, connected to the CHI 2025 TEXT paper."""

 [[item]]